forcedotcom/SFDX-Data-Move-Utility-Desktop-App/README.md

 ## License

-This product is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details
+This product is licensed under the BSD-3-Clause - see the [LICENSE.txt](LICENSE.txt) file for details.